 10 Best Panel Carriers

-Finding the best panel carriers can transform how you move drywall, plywood, plasterboard, and large sheet goods across a jobsite or through tight hallways.
-The right carrier reduces back strain, prevents edge damage, and gives you a secure one-handed grip so you can balance and guide sheets with your free hand.
-In this guide, we compare ten standout models that cover a range of capacities, grip ranges, and materials—from lightweight ABS handles to heavy-duty steel clamping tools—so you can choose a carrier that matches the thickness and weight of the panels you handle most often.
+Finding the best panel carriers can completely change how you move drywall, plywood, plasterboard, and other large sheet goods across a jobsite or through a narrow hallway.
+The right tool reduces back strain, protects panel edges from dings, and gives you a secure one-handed grip so your free hand can balance and guide the sheet.
+In this guide, we compare ten standout models across a range of capacities, grip ranges, and materials—from lightweight ABS plastic handles to heavy-duty steel clamping carriers—so you can match a panel carrier to the thickness and weight of the sheets you handle most often.

 We evaluated each panel carrier using a compound editorial score that weighs relevance to drywall and plywood handling, concrete features stated in the title such as load capacity and grip range, average customer rating, review volume, recent purchase velocity, and overall value.
 Products with higher review counts and consistent ratings received stronger reliability bonuses, while models with very few reviews were scored more conservatively despite high star ratings.
 We also factored in material construction, ergonomic design claims, and whether a tool supports the full range of common sheet goods.
 The result is a ranked list sorted from highest to lowest composite score.